top of page

 Music Lessons

-Ezekiel has also taught in a school band setting as the woodwind instructor as well as the music theory teacher for Pathlight's band CCA in 2019 for half a year.
-In pursuit of expanding his musical capabilities and knowledge, Ezekiel had to leave his position to pursue further studies at LASALLE College of the Arts.
+Ezekiel has also taught in a school band setting as a woodwind instructor and music theory teacher for Pathlight School’s band CCA in 2019.
+In order to further his musical training, he stepped down from this role to pursue his studies at LASALLE College of the Arts.

 November 2006 - Present